seinecle/blog/_posts/2022-02-19-java-concurrency-with-http-client-asynch.md

         );
     }
 ```

+# The argument for this design

+Looking at the code above, I realize that the reaction might be whaaaat but this code is actually much more complex than using an `ExecutorService` etc!
+Well, let's examine the pros and cons:

+## Pros

+* the task is completely free from the concurrency logic.
+No `Callable` nor `Runnable`.
+That frees your mind!
+* it follows that the task is completely reusable and can be refactored without a consequence on the logic of concurrency, from the perspective of the main code base.
+Huge bonus, as you don't want to be disturbed, when working on the logic of your code, by problems of making the code "concurrent compatible".
+* the encapsulation behind a REST API is a bonus:
+	1. you get an API!
+	2. the codebase for the task is the same across interfaces.
+In practice, the sentiment analyis task is carried out by the same code on the web app interface and the API, visible here: https://nocodefunctions.com/umigon/sentiment_analysis_tool.html
+	3. the task is offloaded from the main codebase, and that helps make things more organized
+* calling the concurrent tasks from the main codebase is _relatively_ simple.
+Not need to instantiate or fiddle with an `Executor`, as it comes already bundled in the HttpClient.

 * in supervised learning, labeled datasets provide a ground for the model to train on.
 Good annotations make good training sets, which impact greatly the quality of the model.
 * in models that are "rule based", a dataset which is accurately labeled makes sure the rules and heuristics get triggered in the appropriate circumstances.